KauzClay/docs-tap/services-toolkit/tutorials/integrate-cloud-services.hbs.md

   - claim
 ```

-For a real-world example, see [Configure RBAC](../how-to-guides/dynamic-provisioning-rds.hbs.md#configure-rbac)
+For an example, see [Configure RBAC](../how-to-guides/dynamic-provisioning-rds.hbs.md#configure-rbac)
 in _Configure dynamic provisioning of AWS RDS service instances_.

 ### <a id="verify"></a> Step 6: Verify your integration